brotherdust/FretFind2D/memory-bank/activeContext.md

 - Successful implementation of client-side file generation
 - Practical application of musical theory in software
 - Balance between powerful features and user-friendly interface
+- Successful refactoring of jQuery-dependent DOM manipulation, event handling, and URL parameter processing to vanilla JavaScript.